-Back then, there were other trainees who were lined up to be part of Bangtan, and the name BTS mainly referred to rappers Iron and Rap Monster, who were secure members at the time.
+Back then, other trainees were lined up to be part of Bangtan, and the name BTS mainly referred to rappers Iron and Rap Monster, who were secure members at the time.
 Iron later left BigHit and continued making music as an underground rapper.

 Satoori Rap is not the first BTS song, but it is the first BTS song that ONLY includes members who would later come to debut under the name Bangtan.

-The song was later re-recorded and relased on a BTS album and the difference between the old and newer version is minimal.
+The song was later re-recorded and relased on a BTS album.
+The difference between the old and newer version is minimal.
 The lyrics and flow stayed the same.
 Some more voices were added to it and the beats got a bit of a revival, but it is still clearly the same beat and song.

-Initially, back at pre debut, it was released as part of the whole Audition hype for Big Hit’s second audition, along with a video of J-Hope rapping and dancing.
+Initially, pre BTS debut, it was released as part of the whole Audition hype for Big Hit’s second audition, along with a video of J-Hope rapping and dancing.

 “A-Yo Hitman Bang introducing Hit It the Second Audition!”

-Suga had joined the company through the first Hit It Audition, in 2010, and J-Hope joined around the same time, whereas Rap Monster had signed with BigHit before auditions even began, and according to Bang PD the auditions began with the purpose of finding a team for Rap Monster.
+Suga had joined the company through the first Hit It Audition, in 2010, and J-Hope joined around the same time, whereas Rap Monster had signed with BigHit before auditions even began.
+According to Bang PD the auditions actually began with the purpose of finding a team for Rap Monster.

-The vocal line would have heard 팔도강산 (Satoori Rap) before signing with the company, and a few years later, they would perform that very song together on stage in front of a larger audience.
+The vocal line therefore heard 팔도강산 (Satoori Rap) before signing with the company, and a few years later, they would perform that very song together on stage in front of a larger audience.

 On The News

-A few weeks after the song was released, BTS, meaning Rap Monster, Suga and J-Hope, were on the evening news, talking about the song and their debut, which at the time was expected to be the following year, in 2012.
+A few weeks after the song was released, BTS, meaning Rap Monster, Suga and J-Hope at this point, were on the evening news, talking about the song and their debut, which at the time was expected to be the following year, in 2012.